NicerEnterprises/NicerApp-WebOS-MIT-5.9.10/README.md

 #
 # HTTPS
 server {
-  listen 443 ssl http2;
+  listen 45000 ssl http2;
-  listen [::]:443 ssl http2;
+  listen [::]:45000 ssl http2;

   server_name DOMAIN_TLD;
+  # DOMAIN_TLD can be nicer.app, said.by or myShop.com for instance
+  # you'd then have to foward your external IP address to your LAN card's IP address in the web administration interface of
+  # your internet modem. you can find out your LAN card's IP addresses (which have to be in the 192.168.178.[0-255] range
+  # i think) with the linux 'ifconfig' commandline command.

   root /var/www/DOMAIN_TLD;
   # actually : root /var/www/nicer.app or /var/www/mysite.com, of course.

-  ssl_certificate /etc/letsencrypt/live/nicer.app/fullchain.pem;
+  ssl_certificate /etc/letsencrypt/live/DOMAIN_TLD/fullchain.pem;
-  ssl_certificate_key /etc/letsencrypt/live/nicer.app/privkey.pem;
+  ssl_certificate_key /etc/letsencrypt/live/DOMAIN_TLD/privkey.pem;

   ssl_session_cache shared:SSL:10m;
   ssl_session_timeout 10m;